The Kali Ghat Temple: Where Time Bows to Mahakali

 To visit Kali Ghat is to stand in paradox:

 Kali Ghat is not just a temple.
 It is Kolkata’s spiritual pulse, a place where myth, memory, and modern life flow into one.
+In fact, Kolkata is said to derive its name from ‘Kali-Kshetra,' which is Kali Ghat.

 Here, Maa is not distant.
 She is raw.
 She is real.
 She is present.
 And anyone who meets her gaze carries her fire forever.